yukaiquan/kallisto2matrix/ReadMe.md

 ### 1. Introduction

-This is a simple script to convert kallisto output to matrix file.
-The input file is a list of kallisto output directory.
+This is a simple script to convert kallisto/salmon output to matrix file.
+The input file is a list of kallisto/salmon output directory.
 The output file is a matrix file.
 The matrix file is a tab-delimited file.
 The first column is gene id, the first row is sample name, and the other cells are TPM values.

 ### 2. Usage